tomand285/usefulAPI/README.md

 # useful API #

 Creates an AWS EC2 Instance running NodeJS and associated AWS resources for the "usefulapi" service.
-Please note that I am not following best practices for security as it is just 1 instance in the default settings.
+Please note that I am not following best practices for security because I am only using the default subnet and VPC with only 1 instance and no auto scaling.
+I could also force everyone to use the ELB but am not.

 ### What is this repository for? ###